 May We All Heal – Playbook for Creative Healing After Loss

-We now have a companion book for you, in the format of a beautiful, large format playbook.
+We now have a companion book for you, in the format of a beautiful, large -ormat playbook.
 It will guide participating mothers and fathers to use creativity for healing.
-(It can even be used by anyone suffering loss, be that of a loved one, a relationship, a home or a pet).
+(It can even be used by anyone suffering loss, be that of a loved one, a relationship, a home, or a pet).

-This can be through drawing, painting, doodling, coloring in, writing, and so on.
-Use this book for those artistic mediums that work well on paper, as the journal or diary to express your thoughts and feelings.
+This can be through drawing, painting, doodling, coloring, writing, and so on.
+Use this book for those artistic mediums that work well on paper, like a journal or diary to express your thoughts and feelings.

 “But I’m not creative!” you might say.